slaclab/sdf-docs/beginner-guide.md

    - **SSH** (Secure Shell):
       - You can connect Login Node using any SSH client

               ssh username@login-node-address

-      - After successfully connecting to the Login Node, establish a second connection to a Pool Node using SSH [Interactive Node](interactive-compute.md#interactive-pools)to access S3DF batch compute resources and storage.
+      - After successfully connecting to the Login Node, establish a second connection to a [Pool Node](interactive-compute.md#interactive-pools) using SSH to access S3DF batch compute resources and storage.

               ssh username@pool-node-address

 ## 3. Run Desired Software